 The authors investigate whether the home advantage in soccer differs by various dimensions of distance between the (regions of the) home and away teams: geographical distance, climatic differences, cultural distance, and disparities in economic prosperity.
-To this end, they analyse 2,012 recent matches played in the UEFA Champions League and UEFA Europa League.
-The authors find that when the home team plays at a higher altitude, they benefit substantially more from their home advantage.
+To this end, the authors analyse 2,012 recent matches played in the UEFA Champions League and UEFA Europa League by means of several regression models.
+They find that when the home team plays at a higher altitude, they benefit substantially more from their home advantage.
 Every 100 meters of altitude difference is associated with an increase in expected probability to win the match, as the home team, by 1.1 percentage points.
+The other dimensions of distance are not significantly associated with a higher or lower home advantage.
+By contrast, the authors find that the home advantage in soccer is more outspoken when the number of spectators is higher and when the home team is substantially stronger than the away team.